Mundo (river)

-The Mundo river is well known for its picturesque source (Reventón del Rio Mundo), which is considered to be one of the world's most beautiful river sources.
-The river originates from a cave in the middle of a tall cliff and forms a waterfall with a height of almost 100 meters.
+The Mundo river is known for its picturesque source (Reventón del Rio Mundo), which is considered one of the world's most beautiful river sources.
+It originates from a cave in the middle of a tall cliff and forms a waterfall with a height of almost 100 meters.
 Subsequently, it forms a series of smaller cascades and pools.
 The cave itself is about 15 meters wide and 25 meters high and constitutes the end of a large cave system under the Calar del Mundo.